 Car salary packaging (salary sacrificing) will not always save you money, despite what salary packaging firms would have you believe.
-In fact in some circumstances it can cost substantially more than buying a car in your own name.
+In fact, in some circumstances, it can cost substantially more than buying a car in your name.
 For example, we reviewed a quote from a salary packaging firm for our client.
-The quote promised over $7,000 in savings over a 3 year period.
-We prepared calculations that showed she would save much more than that by buying the car in her own name and not salary packaging.
+The quote promised over $7,000 in savings over 3 years.
+We prepared calculations that showed she would save much more than that by buying the car in her name and not salary packaging.

 Most salary packaging firms are not entirely truthful.
 The figures they present don’t tell the whole story.
 When considering a quote from a salary packaging firm there are two basic issues to consider: